t00ns/t00ns/README.md

 👋 Hi, I’m @t00ns on the internet, Deniah IRL.
      my pronouns are she / they.

-👀 I’m a Digital & UX/UI Designer who to codes.
-My background includes Graphic/Visual Design work too.
+👀 I’m a designer who codes.
+Currently plays with code during my free time.

 all socials here on my readme repo: https://t00ns.github.io/readme/